Minoro/l8tos2-transf-seamlines/README.md

 With the folds defined you can fine-tune the network using the Sentinel-2 images.
 The script `src/transfer_learning.py` can be used to this task.
 The configurations used in this script is also defined in the `src/config.py` script.
 Alternatively, you can change the default configuration using the arguments available in the fine-tuning script.
 You can use the `--model` argument to define the base model (unet, deeplabv3+ or SegFormerB0) to fine-tune.
 The `--csv-folds-dir` argument can be used to point to the folder with the csv files with the folds definition, if you want to use specify the folds to be used you can set them in the `--fold` argument.
 You can also change the number of epochs to fine-tune the model with the argument `--epochs`, if you want to use the networks without any fine-tuning you can set the number of epochs to zero, this will only evaluate the model.
 Alternatively you can pass the argument `--no-tuning`, this will disable the fine-tuning step and execute only the evaluation.

-When running this script it will fine-tuning and evalute the model using the defined folds.
+When running this script it will fine-tuning and evaluate the model using the defined folds.
 After the fine-tuning step it will be saved the history in a json file inside the folder defined in the `OUTPUT_RESULTS_TRANSFER_LEARNING_PATH` constant, the weights will be saved in the folder defined in `OUTPUT_WEIGHTS_TRANSFER_LEARNING_PATH`, the results of the evaluation over the test fold will be saved in the folder `OUTPUT_RESULTS_TRANSFER_LEARNING_PATH` as a json file.

 # Citation

-Full article is available in [IEEE Xplore](https://ieeexplore.ieee.org/document/10636193).
+Full article is available in [IEEEXplore](https://ieeexplore.ieee.org/document/10636193).
 Bibtex citation:

 ```bibtex
 @ARTICLE{Fusioka2024,